galiya/ML-Tutorial-Codemash2019/Lab2/Lab2 Supervised learning.md

 # Lab 2: Supervised Learning

-In this lab we will explore the 1994 U.S. Census dataset, that provides various information about individuals, incluing their annual income.
-Our task here will be to predict if individual makes more than $50K using supervised learning techniques.
+In this lab we will explore the 1994 U.S. Census dataset, that provides various information about individuals, including their annual income.
+Our task here will be to predict if an individual makes more than $50K using supervised learning techniques.

-This kind of request can happen within an NGO, where during a marketing campaign the prospective donors need to be identified and reached out to make a donation.
+This kind of request can happen within an NGO, where during a marketing campaign the prospective donors need to be identified and contacted to make a donation.
 While it can be difficult to determine an individual's income range directly from public sources, we can infer some results from other publically available features.

 ## Part 1: Data Exploration

 Let’s explore the dataset:

 1. Import numpy and pandas libraries
-2. Use **pandas.read_csv** method to load **us-census-dataset.csv** file into a Pandas Dataframe
+2. Use `pandas.read_csv` method to load `us-census-dataset.csv` file into a Pandas Dataframe
 3. Print the first 5 rows of the dataframe
 4. Calculate the number of records within the dataset
 5. Determine how many people are within each "<=50K" or ">50K" groups (based on "income" column values)